 “We join the families of Maj.
 Wiegand and Capt.
 Brannon in mourning the loss of a loved one,” said Col. Kelvin W. Gallman, commanding officer of MAWTS-1.
 “Our most valued assets are the individual Marines and our primary focus is supporting the families during this difficult time.”

-The WTI is a seven-week rotation meant to help train Marines to incorporate Marine Corps’ planning and implementation of advanced air and ground tactics throughout a series of increasingly complex training scenarios.
-Upon completion of the course, Marines become certified as Weapons and Tactics instructors.
+The Weapons and Tactics Instructor Course (WTI) is a seven week training rotation that is meant to help train Marines to incorporates Marine Corps planning and implementation of advanced air and ground tactics throughout a series of increasingly complex training scenarios.
+Upon completion of the course, Marines become certified as Weapons and Tactics Instructors.

-“Weapons and Tactics instructors serve as squadron training officers who use their skills to act as aircraft and weapons subject matter experts to provide their units with proper training and evaluation to ensure exceptional combat readiness,” according to the Marine Corps.
+“Weapons and Tactics instructors serve as squadron training officers who use their skills to act as aircraft and weapons subject matter experts to provide their units with proper training and evaluation to ensure exceptional combat readiness,” the Marine Corps says.

 Images of the Captain Brannon and Major Wiegand have not yet been released.